marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2021-11-04-Synapse Analytics DEP.md

 ---
 For my second post, I'm going to focus on a subject that is of major concern to many of my customers, data security inside their Data platform.

-Beyond the network security aspects, what preoccupies companies are the aspects around data exfiltration which is a very considered threat by the security team.We will address this topic through the usage of [Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics/){:target="_blank"},an enterprise analytics service.
+Beyond the network security aspects, what preoccupies companies are the aspects around data exfiltration which is a very considered threat by the security team.We will address this topic through the usage of [Azure Synapse Analytics](https://portal.customtranslator.azure.ai/){:target="_blank"},an enterprise analytics service.

 Before briefly presenting the Synapse architecture and the possible protection capabilities, you will find below the definition of what is data exfiltration:
 - Data exfiltration, aka data leakage, aka data extrusion, occurs when sensitive data is exfiltrated to locations outside of an